korjavin/wcTestApp/README.md

 If you're having trouble with HTTPS:

+#### Self-signed certificates:
 1. Ensure your certificates are valid and in the correct location
 2. Check that the CERT_FILE and KEY_FILE environment variables are set correctly
 3. For self-signed certificates, you may need to accept the security warning in your browser

+#### Let's Encrypt with Nginx:
+1. Make sure your domain is correctly pointing to your server's IP address
+2. Check Nginx logs for certificate issues: `docker-compose logs nginx`
+3. Check Certbot logs: `docker-compose logs certbot`
+4. If certificates aren't being issued, try running the init script again with the production flag uncommented
+5. Ensure ports 80 and 443 are open on your firewall and not blocked by your hosting provider

+### WebSocket Connection Issues

+If you're having trouble with WebSocket connections:

+1. Ensure the WebSocket URL is using the correct protocol (ws:// or wss://)
+2. With the Nginx proxy, all WebSocket connections should use wss:// protocol
+3. Check browser console for WebSocket connection errors
+4. Verify that the Nginx configuration is correctly proxying WebSocket connections

 ## Acknowledgements